← All Posts

 Does the Topstep consistency rule apply to losses?

 The Topstep consistency rule is not the trap most traders assume it is.
-It's a payout gate that rewards a specific kind of trading: similar-sized wins, distributed across multiple days, with no single outlier that breaks the math.
-The traders who get paid first treat it as a planning constraint, not an obstacle.
+It's a best-day cap — 50% to pass the Combine, 40% on the funded Consistency path — that rewards similar-sized wins across multiple days with no single outlier.
+The traders who get funded and paid first treat it as a planning constraint, not an obstacle.

 The simplest defense is structural: cap your daily profit target, trade your full schedule, and skip the news windows.
 A rules-based signal system like Falcon AI handles the last two automatically — and the first one is a discipline rule you set for yourself before the session starts.